ThatOneUnoriginal/DevForum-Condensed/README.md

 # Known Issues 🚧
-* The ``Swap Font to OpenDyslexic`` and ``Make Dark Theme Less Ugly`` options don't work on ``Roblox Dark`` Theme Mode
+* The ``Swap Font to OpenDyslexic`` and ``Make Dark Theme Less Ugly`` options don't work on ``Roblox Dark`` Theme Mode Additionally, since I'm only ``Member`` on the Developer Forums, I cannot access the category ``Lounge`` so I cannot gaurentee that modifications will in-full appear there.
 # Installation
 Install the Stylus extension for [Firefox](https://addons.mozilla.org/firefox/addon/styl-us/) or [Chrome/Chromium Based Browsers](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)